kw-ch/kw-ch.github.io/_posts/2022-12-28-stm32-development.md

 ![image](/assets/stinfo.png)

 # Getting Blinky
-With everything in place, we can get started with coding.
-We'll be doing the ubiquitous LED blinker to demonstrate the build process.
+With everything in place, we can get started the code.
+We'll be doing the ubiquitous blinky program to demonstrate the build process.

 Open up STM32CubeMX and click on 'Access to MCU Selector' to start a project.
 Search for your STM32 model (for the Black Pill this is the STM32F411CEU6).